 The discussion is pointless, of course, revealing only how unbridgeable the divide between these two points of view really is.
 The Creationist side speaks from a platform of twisted logic and self-fulfilling interest., its halcyon days behind it, not strong enough to seize the day and suck life back into its shaky ideology.
 It can’t rearrange the world based on its idées fixes (thank God!
 Ha!).
 Creationists around the world may be fervent in their beliefs, but they have limits.
 They don’t judge those who disagree with them in the way their antiquated texts instruct them to.
 If they did, all those who disagreed with them would be ‘blasphemers,’ and the world would still be in the middle ages.
 Anyone arguing against the design of God would be found guilty of subverting His authority, a sin punishable by death, according to the Bible.

 Thankfully Creationists are weak.
 They have lost their authority after years and years of fighting a losing battle against the tide of facts.
 They are deflated and spent in historical terms, and they act as such.
 Their fervor is a matter of pride, not function.
 They don’t act as if they can reclaim the world.
 Their time had passed, no longer relevant.
 Their weakness (dare we call it their inevitable defeat, their ideological erosion and ontological collapse) weighs them down, and thank goodness for it.
 Their unyielding perspective is nothing more than wishful thinking, which can be taken with a grain of salt, even managed in the grand scheme of things.
 Their narratives continue to circulate the world, funded by strong interests, but they do so on a platform of dogmatism that functions within a system of dialog.
 When they reach out to other people, they do so within the confines of debate.
-Naturally they still resort to various forms of dodgy persuasion, such as preaching, psychological influence, coercion, even emotional and economic blackmail, plus the distortion of scientific facts.
+Naturally they still resort to rhetoric and others forms of dodgy persuasion, such as preaching, psychological influence, coercion, even emotional and economic blackmail, plus the distortion of scientific facts.

 It’s not all smooth sailing, of course.
 Many Creationists choose to spread their irascible beliefs in a way that eliminates all discussion.
-Even to this day, 2017, they come down hard on those oppose them, sometimes politically and militantly; an approach that can only be met by an equally determined response.
+Even to this day, 2017, they come down hard on those oppose them, sometimes politically and militantly, an approach that can only be met by an equally determined response.
 If Creationism politicizes itself, it needs to be defeated on the political battlefield before it secures a bridgehead.

 Should it militarize itself, it needs to be disarmed and crushed before it advances.

-Should there be a commonly held belief among its members that anyone who disagrees with it will be met with a violent end, or that God’s wrath will strike the unbelievers in the here and now because the Scriptures say so, it should be deemed a dangerous and hateful dogma, a worldview that conspires to do harm, and should be dealt with as such, as a hateful dogma, until it ceases harboring, promoting or tolerating such beliefs.
+Should there be a commonly held belief among its members that anyone who disagrees with it will be met with a violent end, or that God’s wrath will strike the unbelievers in the here and now because the Scriptures say so, it should be deemed a dangerous and hateful dogma, a worldview that conspires to do harm, and should be dealt with as such, as a hateful dogma, until it ceases harboring, promoting and tolerating such beliefs.

 This applies across the board, to all religions, belief systems or dogmas.
 If any of them harbor hateful, vengeful, violence-based beliefs that involve God’s wrath, they are pathologically criminal in their intent, and conducive to violence.
 One cannot invoke violence and then deny responsibility on account of the violence being ‘theological.’